homoxapien/MyNotes4Expressworks/README.md

 ## 2. Solving challenges given in the workshop

 Basically, just using process.argv list in the .js script.

+Then,

+$ expressworks run XXX.js

+$ expressworks verify XXX.js

 ## 3. Turning solutions into self project

 Replacing process.argv list with specific path or file on the server.

+Then,

+$ node XXX.js

+When finish, press crtl+C to end the session.

 ## 4. Contents